 Starting from Vacaville Museum, the historic homes tour takes you on a stroll through downtown and through time as you learn about the unique history of some of Vacaville’s oldest residents: the homes on Buck Avenue.
 Researched and presented by the Vacaville Museum, the historic homes guide can be picked up at the museum or at the Visit Vacaville Visitors’ Center.

-The Vacaville Premium outlets is among the best shopping in all of Solano County.
+It's one of the free things to do in Vacaville, CA until you buy something.
+The Vacaville Premium outlets are among the best shopping in all of Solano County.
 Over 120 designer and name brand stores call the Premium Outlets home and we’re sure you’ll find something for everyone!

 #7 Hume Grove